YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 - Ookami Mio joins the Guide as T2;
 - Minato Aqua joins the Guide (she's good).

-- IJN Azuma is promoted to T0 (from T0.5), on the grounds of being the first Heavy vanguard in the game (at least if she has the VH Plate).
 - USS Quincy and USS Vincennes are demoted to T2 (from T1.5), on the grounds of painfully low DPS not counterbalanced by staying power.

 - SLOWLY RESTORING THE GODDAMN IMAGES.
 This means the EN/JP guides will be identical for a little while, until everything gets sorted out good and proper.